Z2 Topological insulator of ultra cold atoms in bichromatic optical lattices: Introduction

 \section{Introduction}

-Topological insulators are bulk insulators that have metallic states at their boundaries \cite{hasan,qi}.
+Topological insulators are insulating in the bulk but have metallic states on their boundaries \cite{hasan,qi}.
 Robustness of these states against disorder and perturbations makes them promising for applications such as spintronics \cite{moore2010} and topological quantum computation \cite{nayak}.
 Topological invariants of the bulk material are essential for the robust boundary modes.
 This urged consideration of topological insulators on different lattice geometries \cite{lattices1,lattices2,lattices3,lattices4,lattices5}.
 Testing these systems against strong disorder and perturbations is challenging both experimentally and theoretically.
 Detailed numerical investigations reveal that topological protection is safe only for surface disorder smaller than the bulk band gap \cite{schubert}.

-Two and three dimensional topological insulators with band gaps in the order of the recoil energy have recently been proposed in ultracold atomic gases \cite{z2cooper}.
+Two and three dimensional topological insulators with band gaps in the order of the recoil energy have recently been proposed in ultracold fermionic atomic gases \cite{z2cooper}.
 This large gap systems are described in the nearly free electron limit, which is a different perspective to examine topological insulators compared to earlier studies \cite{imprint1,imprint2}.
 The proposal utilizes interactions which preserves time reversal symmetry (TRS), analogous to synthesized spin-orbit coupling \cite{spielman}, so that the insulators are classified by the so called $\mathds{Z}_{2}$ topological invariant \cite{lattices5}.

-Our aim in this Brief Report is to examine robustness of two dimensional $\mathds{Z}_{2}$ topological insulators \cite{z2cooper} against large global perturbations that breaks inversion symmetry but preserves TRS.
+Our aim in this article is to examine robustness of two dimensional $\mathds{Z}_{2}$ topological insulators \cite{z2cooper} against large global perturbations that breaks inversion symmetry but preserves TRS.
 Motivated by their recent use in quantum simulations of relativistic field theories \cite{withaut,mazza2012} and disorder induced localization \cite{aubry,roati,deissler2010}, we specifically consider here bichromatic optical lattice perturbations.
 Similar studies of $\mathds{Z}_{2}$ topological insulators in bichromatic potentials, but for a one-dimensional optical lattice in tight-binding limit, reveals that topological properties of the system can be probed by density measurements \cite{mei2012,lang2012}.